airbnb/epoxy-ios/README.md

 ## Installation

-Epoxy can be installed using CocoaPods or Swift Package Manager.
+Epoxy can be installed using CocoaPods, Carthage or Swift Package Manager.

 ### CocoaPods